remind101/all_my_circuits/README.md

       def initialize
         @circuit_breaker = AllMyCircuits::Breaker.new(
           name: "my_service",
+          sleep_seconds: 10,                            # leave circuit open for 10 seconds, than try to call the service again
           strategy: {
             name: :percentage_over_window,
             requests_window: 100,                       # number of requests to calculate the average failure rate for
-            failure_rate_percent_threshold: 25,         # open circuit if 25% or more requests within 100-request window fail
+            failure_rate_percent_threshold: 25          # open circuit if 25% or more requests within 100-request window fail
-            sleep_seconds: 10                           # leave circuit open for 10 seconds, than try the service again
                                                         #   must trip open again if the first request fails
           }
         )